rehan5039/Wifi-hacking-rtl8723bu/README.md

 Verify that your adapter supports monitor mode and packet injection:

+### Prerequisites

+1. **Kali Linux**: Install Kali Linux, either on a virtual machine or as a primary OS.
+2. **Wi-Fi Adapter**: Ensure you have a Wi-Fi adapter capable of packet injection and monitor mode.
+3. **Legal Permission**: Ensure you have permission to test the network.

 ### Common Tools Used

 1. **airmon-ng**: Enables monitor mode on your wireless interface.